 “So for example, there was one group that worked on sign in every day.
 And their job was to make sure that sign in failures were reduced on the platform.
 So that drove ownership around our key objectives.
 And most importantly, we defined success outcomes, what were the metrics, we were going to try and drive to change the outcomes for our customers.

-“And so as we did this, and we changed the mindset, again, it was starting with the customers organizing around those capabilities.
+“As we did this, and we changed the mindset.
+Again, it was starting with the customers organizing around those capabilities.
 So giving teams clear focus, and then focusing on the metrics and then inspecting ourselves as a team, we would come together through what we called rhythm of the business activities to facilitate discussion around how we were actually moving the metrics and all these key areas.

 “And so that was really our process, and it allowed us to move from the kids on the soccer field just swarming to kicking goals.”